gatsbyjs/gatsby/docs/docs/working-with-Etsy-in-Gatsby.md

 ---
-Title: Working with Etsy in Gatsby
+title: Working with Etsy in Gatsby
 ---

 This guide explains how to begin working with the e-commerce site Etsy in Gatsby.